stroomdev66/stroom-helm-charts/README.md

 ### Deploy

 1. `cd` into `./charts/stroom`
-1. Make any customisations to `./values/example.yaml`, such as setting the cluster name, or the number of processing node replicas
+1. Make a custom configuration file, using `./values/example.yaml` as a guide
-1. Ensure the following are set in `./values/example.yaml`:
+1. Ensure the following are set in your custom config file:
   1. `global.advertisedHost`.
 FQDN of the Kubernetes ingress (e.g. `stroom.example.com`)
   1. `global.ingress.tls.secretName`.
 Name of the TLS secret
 1. Create a namespace for the Stroom deployment: `kubectl create namespace stroom-dev`
-1. Deploy the Helm chart, applying your customisations: `helm install -n stroom-dev -f ./values/defaults.yaml stroom .`
+1. Deploy the Helm chart, applying your customisations: `helm install -n stroom-dev -f <path to custom config YAML> stroom .`

 Stroom will now deploy to the namespace you created (in this case: `stroom-dev`).
 Cluster resources will be named using the release name `stroom` as a base.